georchestra/sample-docker-composition/cas/password-expiration/README.md

 When the LDAP server bootstraps, a `docker-entrypoint.d` init script injects a new password policy which makes the passwords expiring after 2 seconds, and affects this new policy to the `testuser` account.
+Another policy sets a policy to 2 days and affects it to the `testeditor` user.

 2 seconds is probably enough to have the passwords for the user expired before being able to log in as `testuser`.

+2 days should leave the time to get a "Warning: password is about to expire" for user `testeditor`.

 After having launched the composition, if you visit `http://localhost:8080/cas/login`, and try to connect as `testuser/testuser`, you should see a message telling you that your password expired, along with a link to the console (not provided by the composition) so that you could reset it.

+Connecting as `testeditor` in the 2 days timespan after having launched the docker composition should give you the "password is about to expire" message.

 # More technical details